ChoGGi/SurvivingMars_CheatMods/CheatMod_CheatMenu/README.md

 If you increase a number high enough it'll go negative.
   >Don't go too high or use the menu to reset to default (if it's still broken send me your save).

-Production will reset when the production changes (Solar panels, Wind turbines, etc).
-  >You can use Buildings>Production Amount Refresh to reset to saved amounts.

 You can't cheat fill concrete deposits.
   >Got me.
 ```